-The investment objective of the Emergence Fund is to generate capital gains and income by investing in a portfolio of privately-held companies and private equity funds.
-The Fund seeks opportunities where capital exit strategies are clearly defined, and are likely to occur within a 3-5 year time frame.
-The Emergence Fund invests in established private equity funds and directly in private companies with defensible franchises, high growth profiles and proven management.
+The investment objective of the Emergence Fund is to generate capital gains and income by investing in a portfolio of private equity funds.
+The Fund seeks opportunities in private equity where capital exit strategies are clearly defined, and are likely to occur within a 5-year time frame.
+The Emergence Fund invests in established private equity funds with a focus on companies with defensible franchises, high growth profiles and proven management.
 Investments will largely focus on profitable companies with high levels of proprietary technology addressing large target markets.

 Hedge Funds – Absolute Return Fund

 The investment objective of the Absolute Return Fund is to generate positive returns under most market and economic conditions, and to have little or no correlation to the US and Canadian stock markets.
 In order to achieve its objectives, the Absolute Return Fund invests in several value-added strategies managed by experienced and successful Canadian, US and U.K. hedge fund managers.
 Most of these investments are not available in the public market and are typically not accessible to individuals and smaller institutions because of high minimum investment thresholds, often in excess of five-million dollars.
 During the year, we continued to add to our investment in the Sankaty European Opportunities Fund which we expect to continue to generate a high-teens net return for its investors.
 Sankaty is one of the largest restructuring and secondary funds in Europe.
 It seeks to restructure and recapitalize companies and LBO funds (levered buyout funds) that have found themselves with too much debt post the 2009 economic downturn.
 2015 was a very successful year for the Absolute Return Fund with at 17% return led by the Contrarian Emerging Markets Fund of Connecticut, which was short emerging market debt through most of 2015.

 We are very pleased with the progress of the private equity, real estate and hedge fund components of the Alternative Trust which continue to perform to our objectives while showing positive growth in both up and down stock markets.
 With respect to the private equity component of the Trust, we believe we are at an important inflection point for several of our investments which will in turn drive significant positive returns for the Trust in the quarters and years ahead.
 The Alternative Trust remains open to new investors and is available for purchase on a monthly basis.